aagh20190-code/upwards/README.md

 # upwards2

 This project is created for the fulfilment of SDP-1 course, in this project we tried to build build an app from scrach.
-Hey! this is me Aniket Anik and My team members:
-1.Samiya Saif Chowdhury
+Hey! this is me Aniket Anik and My team members: \n 1.Samiya Saif Chowdhury
 2.Sweety Akter
 3.Aisiful Isalm